rishrapsody/CheckPoint-Mgmt-Policy-Convertor/README.md

 # CheckPoint-Mgmt-Policy-Convertor

-This code converts the input csv file into format acceptable by CheckPoint Management API for Bulk configuration.
+This code converts the input csv file into format acceptable by CheckPoint Management API for Bulk configuration(using Pandas DataFrame).
 ---

 >Example: